 Since the offshoring industries in the Philippines have been operating for more than 26 years, it is estimated that more than 4 million trained workers have experienced working for foreign companies and servicing foreign customers.
 This means they have gained a wealth of knowledge and skills in their respective specialties.
 About 90% of the population is under 50 years old, which means there is large pool of working age, educated and English proficient workers.

-But as previously mentioned in our Job Specialty vs. Versatility section, there is a skills gap issue about the Philippine’s college graduates that is affecting the quality of its talent pool.
+But as previously mentioned in our Job Specialty vs. Versatility section, there is a skills gap issue about the Philippines’s college graduates that are affecting the quality of its talent pool.
 However, Philippine government agencies are working with the private sector and public and private education institutions to address issues in the education system so that future graduates are better prepared and equipped for the labor market.

-Significant savings due to lower labor costs is one of the major reasons for companies to offshore to India or the Philippines.
+Significant savings due to lower labor costs are one of the major reasons for companies to offshore to India or the Philippines.

 India’s per capita income was $1,820 in 2017, which is much lower than the United States’ $58,270 in 2017.
 U.S. companies offshoring to India citing the significant savings they can make from Indian professionals who do the same type of work as their American counterparts at about half the cost.

 Aside from salaries, offshore companies would also save on other expenses for employees, like health insurance, social security, workers’ benefits, and other taxes, which are all lower compared to their counterparts in the U.S. Additionally, the favorable exchange rate of the U.S. dollar to the India rupee also has a huge impact in the cost savings for offshoring.